 When an incoming call is received, the audio system mutes and a ring tone is heard in the vehicle.

-- Press \mathscr{C} w2 and begin speaking to answer the call.
+- Press $\mathscr{C} \bowtie$ and begin speaking to answer the call. - Press to ignore a call.

 Call Waiting

 Call waiting must be supported on the Bluetooth phone and enabled by the wireless service carrier to work.